wyfo/apischema/docs/de_serialization.md

     `with_fields_set` decorator MUST be put above `dataclass` one.
 This is because both of them modify `__init__` method, but only the first is built to take the second in account.

 !!! warning
     `dataclasses.replace` works by setting all the fields of the replaced object.
-Because of this issue, *Apischema* provides a little wrapper `apischema.dataclasses.replace`.
+Because of this issue, *apischema* provides a little wrapper `apischema.dataclasses.replace`.

 ## Serialization